DataCiriano/Data-Analysis-Python/EDA-120-years-olympic-games/README.md

 	Exploratory data analysis of 120 years of Olympic Games, addressing the following questions:

-		1. Data loading
-		2. Initial exploration
-		3. Data cleaning
-		4. Univariate data visualizations
+		1. How many medals has been given on each category?
+		2. Witch are the most popular sports in the olympic games?
+		3. How many men and women have participated in the olympic games?
+		4. Evolution of the number of sports by edition
-		5. Exploration of relationships
+		5. Number of Olympic Games by city
-		6. Multvariate data visualizations
-		7. Communication of findings

 	Give me a ⭐️ if you like and use this repository! 👏